infn-bari-school/docker-tutorial/docs/compose/concepts.md

 Since more approaches are supported, Docker compose uses the following priority order, overwriting the less important with the higher ones:

-When multiple approches are used, Docker compose prioritizes configuration as follows, with high-priorit values overriding lower-priority ones:
+When multiple approaches are used, Docker compose prioritizes configuration as follows, with high-priority values overriding lower-priority ones:

 1. Compose ﬁle (highest important)

 2. Shell environment variables

 3. Environment ﬁle

 4. Dockerﬁle

 5. Undefined variables (lowest important)

 #### Health checks